avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 <img class="iborder" src="/assets/brush_fire.jpg"/>

 This is a hard lesson that I learned first hand.
 The first product that we launched was a walkie-talkie app that one could use to record a short audio clip and send it to a friend.
 We saw good viral growth as users invited their friends.
-User retention, however, was not so great.
-We saw that people would initially be very excited to use the app but in a few weeks would drop off.
+User retention, however, was not so great; people would initially be very excited to use the app but in a few weeks would drop off.
 The end result was that although we grew to more than 1.5 million users, the residual activity remained small after a few months.

 The lesson is to focus on user engagement and retention.
+The product needs to establish a lasting habit in users' minds.
+Nir Eyal has some great ideas around this using a framework called [desire engine](http://www.nirandfar.com/2012/03/how-to-manufacture-desire.html).

-In my experience, the best way to do this is by [cohort analysis](http://cohortanalysis.com).
+How do we measure user engagement and retention?
+In my experience, the best way to do measure user retention is by [cohort analysis](http://cohortanalysis.com).

 ## Cohort Analysis